eduardoviega/EduardoViega/README.md

   ##

--Software test analyst at Leigado;
+- Software test analyst at Leigado;

--Studying Software Engineering at UTFPR-DV;
+- Studying Software Engineering at UTFPR-DV;

--Computer Technician for the Internet at IFSC;
+- Computer Technician for the Internet at IFSC;

--Advanced level of English;
+- Advanced level of English;

--Knowledge about languages Java, C, HTML, CSS, JavaScript, Python and prototyping with Figma.
+- Knowledge about languages HTML, CSS, JavaScript, TypeScript, Java, C and prototyping with Figma.

   ##